2014 Jeep Cherokee's racy design stirs up social-media storm

-DETROIT (Reuters) - The 2014 Jeep Cherokee revives one of the brand’s hallowed nameplates, one that dates back nearly 40 years.
-But the Chrysler Group’s FIA.MI new crossover vehicle looks like it would fit better in Italian cousin Alfa Romeo’s future product stable.
+DETROIT, March 27 (Reuters) - The 2014 Jeep Cherokee revives one of the brand’s hallowed nameplates, one that dates back nearly 40 years.
+But the Chrysler Group’s new crossover vehicle looks like it would fit better in Italian cousin Alfa Romeo’s future product stable.

 The latest iteration of the Cherokee, the fourth to wear that badge since 1974, makes its public debut this week at the New York International Auto Show and goes on sale at U.S. dealers in late summer.